-- A) To give information about the development of various languages - B) To compare and contrast the structure of different alphabetic systems - C) To explain how the current Latin alphabet was born and developed - D) To provide a brief history of the development of the alphabetic systems - E) To highlight that the current alphabetic system was originated in Syria
+- A) To give information about the development of various languages - B) To compare and contrast the structure of different alphabetic systems - of my - C) To explain how the current Latin alphabet was born and developed - D) To provide a brief history of the development of the alphabetic systems - E) To highlight that the current alphabetic system was originated in Syria

-During the 20th century, numerous technological breakthroughs in pharmaceutical therapy made it possible to cure or at least alleviate most of the diseases that have killed or debilitated millions of people each year.
-But the ability to purchase those medicines is concentrated in relatively affluent nations, where the vast majority of pharmaceutical sales occur.
-The term access to medicines; therefore, encompasses the array of problems faced by the world's lowest-income inhabitants, who often cannot afford or do not have access to medications that could areatly reduce the disease burden under which they suffer.
-The problems include deficient medical infrastructure, imbalances between prices and ability to pay, and the lack of incentive to develop medicines that would treat diseases endemic to lowincome nations.
-By expanding access to available health interventions, and especially essential medicines, doctors could save 10.5 million lives.
-Lack of access to medicines and complementary health-care in turn perpetuates a vicious spiral: poor health impairs productivity and economic development, while low productivity keeps the citizens of the least-developed nations too poor to afford appropriate health-care.
-Progress is being made in increasing the supply of affordably priced medicines to low-income nations, but much remains to be done.
-Overcoming the remaining barriers to access to medicines could alleviate diseases worldwide and contribute to economic development.
+- 1. During the 20th century, numerous technological breakthroughs in pharmaceutical therapy made it possible to cure or at least alleviate most of the diseases that have killed or debilitated millions of mitigation people each year. - 2.
+But the ability to purchase those medicines is concentrated in relatively affluent nations, where the vast majority of pharmaceutical sales occur. - 3.
+The term access to medicines; therefore, encompasses the array of problems faced by the world's lowest-income inhabitants, who often cannot afford or do not have access to medications that could greatly reduce the disease burden under which they suffer.

+| listeleme a,b,c, and d | - 4.
+The problems include deficient medical infrastructure, imbalances between prices and ability to pay, and the lack of incentive to develop medicines that would treat diseases endemic to low-income nations. - By expanding access to available health interventions, and especially essential medicines, doctors could save 10.5 million lives. - Lack of access to medicines and complementary health-care in turn perpetuates a vicious spiral: cycle döngü - poor health impairs productivity and economic development, - while low productivity keeps the citizens of the leastdeveloped nations too poor to afford appropriate health-care. - Progress is being made in increasing the supply of anordably priced medicines to low-income nations, but much remains to be done, we have a long way to go - Overcoming the remaining barriers to access to medicines could alleviate diseases worldwide and contribute to economic development.